 1. A newsletter series distributed beginning mid-July until the start of fall semester.

-2. An official Rice Welcome from President Leebron and Dean Gorman will be delivered via video message.
+2. An official Rice Welcome from President Reggie DesRoches and Dean Bridget K. Gorman will be delivered Sunday afternoon on August 13th, 2023.

-3. Information Sessions from key offices on campus, which will be presented in a virtual format in August.
+3. Information Sessions and Resources fair from key offices on campus, which will also in person at New Families Orientation, Sunday, August 13th, 2023.

 Is New Families Orientation virtual this year?

-As a result of the most recent policy update related to COVID-19, NFO will transition to a fully virtual program.
-Introductions to campus resources and departments will still take place on a rolling basis beginning mid-July until the start of fall semester.
+As a result of the most recent policy update related to COVID-19, NFO will transition to a fully in person program.
+Introductions to campus resources and departments will still take place on a rolling basis beginning mid-July until the start of fall semester via our Parent Newsletters.
 Key offices have been selected to provide information to our parents and family members.
 All of this information will be delivered via email directly to parents and families, as well as published on the NFO website on an ongoing basis.
 Offices and departments are available to answer your important questions and assist you throughout the summer months and during the academic term.

 I have questions and I'm not sure where to go for the answer.
 Who should I contact?